To kōkua Hawaiian Natives who are committed to achieving their potential for themselves, their families and communities.

 We envision Hawai‘i, our special island home, as healthy, safe and productive, and guided by the shared values of all its people.

 The Native Hawaiian Summer School Assistance Program (NHSSAP) is a collaboration between ALU LIKE, Inc. & Kamehameha Schools.
-This competitive program provides summer school funding assistance to qualified students entering grades 1st - 12th during
+This competitive program provides summer school funding assistance to qualified students currently in grades K - 12.

 Kūlia Like looks to strengthen individual's and families' economic situations.
 Services provided are to enhance skills to make financial and survival decisions towards self-sufficiency.